randa-mu/onlyswaps-solidity/README.md

   - **To sign:** Use `messageAsG1Bytes` for BLS signing, with `action` set to `"cancel"`.

 #### `setContractUpgradeBlsValidator`
 - **Purpose:** Updates the contract upgrade BLS validator contract.
+This will also allow switching the public key to a new one in the new validator contract.
 - **BLS Verification:** Requires a valid BLS signature from the current contract upgrade validator `contractUpgradeBlsValidator` over the validator update parameters.
 - **Message Construction:**
   - **Helper function called:**
     `blsValidatorUpdateParamsToBytes(address blsValidator, uint256 nonce)`